DMLGuide/DMLGuide.github.io/examples/HRS.md

 ## DiD estimation with parametric nuisance functions

-Next, we employ the Callway & Sant'Anna estimator of group-time average treatment effects (GT-ATT).
-Each GT-ATT corresponds to the ATT of a hospitalization occuring at time $g$ on out-of-pocket medical spending at time $g$.
+For comparison, we employ the Callway & Sant'Anna estimator of group-time average treatment effects (GT-ATT).
+Each GT-ATT corresponds to the ATT of a hospitalization occuring at time $g$ on out-of-pocket medical spending at time $t$.
 We also consider the [Sant'Anna & Zhao (2020)](https://doi.org/10.1016/j.jeconom.2020.06.003) estimator that adjust for covariates using a doubly robust scores.
 Unlike DML, their estimator does not employ sample-splitting and assumes that the nuisance functions follow a parameteric form.

 The GT-ATT estimates are then aggregated to obtain dynamic effects for up to two periods before and after the treatment onsets.